MicrosoftDocs/fabric-docs/docs/security/security-overview.md

 ### Workspace roles

 Workspace access is listed in the table below.
-It includes [workspace roles](../get-started/roles-workspaces.md) and [OneLake security](../onelake/onelake-security.md#workspace-security).
+It includes [workspace roles](../get-started/roles-workspaces.md) and [Fabric and OneLake security](../onelake/security/fabric-and-onelake-security.md#fabric-data-security).
 Users with a viewer role can run SQL, Data Analysis Expressions (DAX) or Multidimensional Expressions (MDX) queries, but they can't access Fabric items or run a [notebook](../data-engineering/how-to-use-notebook.md).

 | Role                           | Workspace access                       | OneLake access                                                        |
 |--------------------------------|----------------------------------------|-----------------------------------------------------------------------|